-When the duration of an existing cap is reduced, the counter is set to zero.
+When the duration of an existing cap is reduced or when the rules are changed, the counter is set to zero.
 When the duration of an existing cap is increased, the counter will not be reset until the new longer duration has elapsed.

 Expected behavior for multiple caps + nested caps

 If multiple caps are configured on a flow, they will be evaluated individually.
 If multiple caps match, they will all be incremented.
 If one cap's limit is reached, the event outcome will be a failure, and unreached caps will not be incremented.

 If a rule is configured on a top level cap, leads for its nested caps will not be evaluated if the rule for the top level cap isn't met.

 Configuring Volume Caps

 Volume Caps are configurable on a per Flow, Source, or Step (delivery) basis.